SvenEwald/xmlbeam/README.md

 Motivation:

- What's wrong with data binding?
+ What's wrong with Java XML data binding?

- This library is an alternative to XML binding libraries which convert XML entities into java objects and back.
+ This library is an alternative to Java XML binding libraries which convert XML entities into java objects and back.
  There is quite a list of these libraries, frequently used examples are: JAXB, XStream, XMLBeans, ...

  They have in common, that the structures of XML documents is mirrored to Java object structures.